justin-curtis-lu/MachineLearningApp/README.md

 ### Models

 Make sure to run summarization.py in order to create the pkl file for the model.
-Since the model is large and isnt on git you have to create it manually.
-The other 2 models are already created and in the models directory.
+Since the model is large and isnt on Github you have to create it manually.
+The other 2 models are already created and are stored in the models directory.

 ```
 py summarization.py